The Best Smart Smoke / Carbon Monoxide Detectors and Monitors of 2019

 The Nest Protect Smoke & Carbon Monoxide Alarm is a reasonably priced smart detector with ample functionality.
 The 2nd generation Nest Protect comes in both battery and hardwired models, and instead of traditional photoelectric or ionization technology, this alarm uses a split-spectrum sensor to monitor for both smoldering and fast-burning fires.
 In addition to sending you push notifications when it senses smoke or carbon monoxide, it offers voice alerts, a night light option, low-battery alerts, and a monthly self-test feature.

 It takes about five minutes to set up the Nest Protect, and the process is impressively thorough, asking you for the detector location, as well as your self-testing and night light preferences.
 The Nest app is intuitive and easy to use on both iPhones and Androids—not surprising given that Nest is a leader in the smart home space.
-In our tests, the smartphone notifications arrived around 30 seconds after the alarm sounded, which wasn’t the fastest, but we liked that the alerts specify whether it’s a just a “Heads Up” (a.k.a. a little bit of smoke) or a genuine “Emergency.”
+In our tests, the smartphone notifications arrived around 30 seconds after the alarm sounded, which wasn’t the fastest, but we liked that the alerts specify whether it’s a just a “Heads Up” (a little bit of smoke) or a genuine “Emergency” (get out of the building).

 Overall, we’d feel safe with this smart smoke alarm protecting our homes, and there are thousands of positive reviews that testify to the superior performance of this product.
 Plus, it’s significantly less expensive than other comparable smart smoke detectors with similar features.